Accessibility in the Digital Age: A Primer on the ADA

 We are often asked what does the Americans with Disabilities Act (ADA) really have to do with digital accessibility?
 This is a quick primer on how the ADA and Digital Accessibility, commonly referred to as ‘a11y’ intersect.
 The acronym ‘a11y’ comes from the fact that the word accessibility has 13 total letters and 11 letters in between the ‘a’ and the ‘y’.
 It’s much faster and easier to type ‘a-1-1-y’ than ‘digital accessibility’ over and over.
 Plus, it’s always better to have allies in our work!

-While it doesn’t feel that long ago, the Americans with Disabilities Act (1990) was passed before the Internet existed.
+While it doesn’t feel that long ago, the Americans with Disabilities Act was was passed and signed into law in 1990, before the Internet existed.
 Therefore, until a revision is written into the federal legislation, it is up to case law through lawsuits to define Web/Digital Accessibility.
 There are five Titles (sections) of the ADA:

 Title I – Employment